sireum/v2-website/website-sireum/source/def-news.rst

     <li>

-      Scala in Sireum Distro has been updated to 2.10.3
+      <a href="http://scala-lang.org">Scala</a> in Sireum Distro has been updated to 2.10.3

       &nbsp;&nbsp; <span data-livestamp="2013-10-11T00:00:00-0600"></span>